slicervm/docs.slicervm.com/docs/reference/api.md

 Send an `Authorization: Bearer TOKEN` header for authenticated Slicer daemons.

-If you intend to expose the Slicer API over the Internet using something like a [self-hosted inlets tunnel](https://inlets.dev/), or [Inlets Cloud](https://cloud.inlets.dev), then make sure you use the TLS termination option.
+If you intend to expose the Slicer API over the Internet using something like a [self-hosted inlets tunnel](https://inlets.dev/), or [Inlets Cloud](https://cloud.inlets.dev), then make sure you use the "we terminate TLS for you" option.

 i.e.